pyvista/pyvista/CONTRIBUTING.rst

         """
         # deprecated 0.37.0, convert to error in 0.40.0, remove 0.41.0
-        PyVistaDeprecationWarning(
+        warnings.warn(
             '`addition` has been deprecated.
-Use pyvista.add instead' )
+Use pyvista.add instead', PyVistaDeprecationWarning
+        )
         add(a, b)